 - 2.5-3 years old

-- Montessori spooning activities are a fun fine motor activity.
+- Montessori spooning activities are fun and help develop coordination, as well as fine motor skills.

 Pouring Activities